 K. N. Indigents. - No person who is an indigent shall be required to post security for an appeal bond.
 K1.
 O. Virginia Workers' Compensation Commission. - No claimant who files an appeal from a final decision of the Virginia Workers' Compensation Commission with the Court of Appeals shall be required to post security for costs as provided in subsection A or B of this section if such claimant has not returned to his employment or by reason of his disability is unemployed.
 Such claimant shall file an affidavit describing his disability and employment status with the Court of Appeals together with a motion to waive the filing of the security under subsection A or B of this section.

-L. P. Time for filing security for appeal. - The appeal bond or letter of credit prescribed in subsections A and B is not jurisdictional and the time for filing such security in cases before the Court of Appeals or the Supreme Court may be extended by a judge or justice of the court before which the case is pending on motion for good cause shown and to attain the ends of justice.
+L. P. Time for filing security for appeal. - The appeal bond or letter of credit prescribed in subsections A and B is not jurisdictional and the time for filing such security in cases before the Court

-M. Q. Consideration of appeal bond or letter of credit by Court of Appeals. - A determination on an issue affecting an appeal bond or letter of credit in a case before the Court of Appeals may be considered by an individual judge of such court rather than by a panel of judges.

-2. That an emergency exists and this act is in force from its passage and shall apply to any action which is pending on or which is filed after the effective date of this act.
+- of Appeals or the Supreme Court may be extended by a judge or justice of the court before which the case is pending on motion for good cause shown and to attain the ends of justice. - 120 M. Q. Consideration of appeal bond or letter of credit by Court of Appeals.
+A determination on an 121 issue affecting an appeal bond or letter of credit in a case before the Court of Appeals may be 122 considered by an individual judge of such court rather than by a panel of judges. - 2.
+That the provisions of this act shall become effective July 1, 2000, and shall apply to any action which is pending on or which is filed after July 1, 2000.